”Reasonable minds can agree to differ”

-When you came into our Reasonable Minds section you stepped out of law to beyond legal services which offer more flexibility solutions with a minimum of stress and unpleasantness and no court fees.
+When you come to Reasonable Minds section you step out of law to beyond legal services to a place where more flexibility solutions exist.

-We offer dialogue through mediation as the first process to settle your dispute.
-Once the facts are known and legal opinions obtained then we will act as mediator for the parties in dispute.
+I offer secure dialogue through mediation process to settle your dispute.
+Once the facts are known and legal opinions obtained, I will act as mediator for the parties in dispute.

-If you know the facts, have already received legal advice and perhaps the advice of other experts and vitally that you have a genuine desire to resolve your dispute without going to a court or arbitral hearing then these service are for you.
+If you know the facts, have already received legal advice and perhaps the advice of other experts, and vitally that you have a genuine desire to resolve your dispute without going to a court or arbitral hearing, then this service is for you.

 Both you and the other party will be asked to sign a confidentiality agreement so that all of the discussions which take place cannot be repeated by you in court or elsewhere and enjoy the status of being legally privileged.
 What this means is what you say in the course of the discussions remains confidential.

-We then invite you to provide your information and key documents supporting your case and make arrangements for a meeting to take place lasting from half a day to a whole day at a suitable location where meetings and discussions can take place leading to a settlement.
+I will then invite you to provide your information and key documents supporting your case, plus make arrangements for a meeting to take place.
+This may last from half a day to a whole day, at a suitable location, where meetings and discussions can take place leading to a settlement.

-You would want to run this past your legal advisers to be sure you were not risking prejudicing your rights.
-We certainly encourage you to do so but ultimately it is your case and only you can decide how you want to deal with it and it is for you to make an informed decision.
+You should run this past your legal advisers to be sure you are not risking prejudicing your rights.
+I certainly encourage you to do so, but ultimately it is your case, and only you can decide how you want it dealt with.
+It is for you to make an informed decision.

-As a result of the process a settlement will occur usually on the day or if not within a short period afterwards.
-We will stay engaged to help if the matter overruns as you wish.
+As a result of the process a settlement will occur, usually on the day, or if not, within a short period afterwards.
+I will stay engaged to help if the matter overruns as you wish.

-But no settlement can occur without each party involved signing a settlement agreement and if your lawyers are not with you at the mediation it's worth having them on standby.
+However, no settlement can occur without each party involved signing a settlement agreement and if your lawyers are not with you at the mediation, it's worth having them on standby.